MohitGoel92/Power-BI/README.md

 <p align="center"> <img width="1200" src= "/Pics/b4.PNG"> </p>

-From the above, we observe that in the transform tab we can:
+From the above, we observe that in the Transform Tab we can:

 - Split a text column based on either a specific delimiter or a number of characters.
 - Format a text column to upper, lower or proper case, or add a prefix or suffix.
 Trim is used to eliminate leading and trailing spaces.